Are you looking for a delicious and easy oven-baked pork rib recipe? Look no further!

 Place ribs into the pan in a single layer and pat dry with a paper towel.

-For this recipe, I bought boneless country style ribs.
+For this recipe, I bought boneless country-style ribs.
+They are a wonderfully delicious cut of pork.

 Add the smoked paprika, salt, black pepper, and garlic powder to the bowl.